cyberpro-dev/convertvid/README.md

 ## License

 ConvertVid is proprietary software.
-All rights reserved by [Your Name].
+All rights reserved by cyberpro-dev.
 Redistribution or modification is prohibited without permission.